adophoxia/not_keychron_q1/HOW2COMPILE.md

 # `not_keychron_q1` - How to compile this source

+---

+THIS CODE IS INTENDED FOR EDUCATIONAL PURPOSES ONLY AND DOES NOT REPRESENT KEYCHRON IN ANY WAY.

+---

 Compile QMK for the Keychron Q1, using either
  - an external EEPROM *(Electrically Erasable Programmable Read-Only Memory)*